-- Provide a broad and balanced education for all pupils - Promote the learning and development of our youngest children and ensure they are ready for Key Stage 1 - Enable pupils to develop knowledge, understand concepts and acquire skills, and be able to choose and apply these in relevant situations - Support pupils' spiritual, moral, social and cultural development - Support pupils' physical development and responsibility for their own health, and enable them to be active - Engage and excite learners, promoting a positive attitude towards learning - Be embedded in our local area and culture - Encompass important events of local, national, and international note - Ensure equal access to learning, with high expectations for every pupil and appropriate levels of challenge and support - Develop pupils' independent learning skills and resilience, to equip them for the next stage in their education.
+- Provide a broad and balanced education for all pupils - Develop skills, knowledge and understanding to think and act morally, to engage in the culture in which they live and to understand and appreciate the cultures of others. - Provide a rich, engaging and memorable programme of study which is tailored to the needs of our pupils and one which overcomes potential barriers to learning that we as a school identify. - Develop pupils' subject specific knowledge, understanding and skills, inspires a love of learning and is aligned with national intent so that pupils can reach and exceed their potential to directly impact their life chances and own future aspirations. - Develop the behaviours that pupils will need to succeed in the world and will create confident and successful lifelong learners - Promote the learning and development of our youngest children and ensure they are ready for Key Stage 1 - Enable pupils to develop knowledge, understand concepts and acquire skills, and be able to choose and apply these in relevant situations - Support pupils' spiritual, moral, social and cultural development - Support pupils' physical development and responsibility for their own health, and enable them to be active - Be embedded in our local area and culture - · Encompass important events of local, national, and international note - Inspire pupils to learn with a curiosity and fascination about the world and its people. - Ensure equal access to learning, with high expectations for every pupil and appropriate levels of challenge and support - Develop pupils' independent learning skills and resilience, to equip them for the next stage in their education.